thangacodes/terraform_sharelibs/README.md

 3.Changes has been maintained in Version Control

+4.Standardization of pipelines

+5. Reduce risk of errors

 In order to implement Jenkins shared library in Jenkins CICD, following things needs to be in place.